Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/clock/clock_config/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Application example demonstrating clock configurations (clock_config)
+# Clock configuration

-This example application demonstrates how to configure the clock system to run the device at maximum frequency.
+This example application shows how to configure the clock system to run the device at maximum frequency.
 It also outputs a prescaled clock signal on a GPIO pin for measurement and verification.

 ## Description